SyneRBI/SIRF-SuperBuild/docker/README.md

 regarding setting up Xserver/VNCserver and other UNIX-for-Windows-users tips.

 Note that Docker for Windows uses the newer
-[Hyper-V backend which can't be enabled if you have VirtualBox][hyper-vbox].
+[Hyper-V backend][hyper-vbox].
+Unfortunately, this should not be enabled yet (last checked start 2021) if you have VirtualBox.
 You can use the older VirtualBox backend instead by using [Docker Machine].

 [wiki-wsl]: https://github.com/SyneRBI/SIRF/wiki/SIRF-SuperBuild-on-Bash-on-Ubuntu-on-Windows-10